+Kansas Commuss ion on Judici lai Quaiiiic auous

-Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-3229
+Room 374, Kansas Judicial Center 301 West Tenth Street Topeka, KS 66612 913-296-322

-Com plaint against a j udge
+Comp olaint against a j udge

 Person making the complaint

 Address

-City, State, Zip Code Pho one number
+City, State, Zip Code Pho ne number

-I would like to file a complain t against:

-Name of Judge:
+I would like to file a complaint t against: Name of Judge:

 Type of Judge (if known) County or City

-or other materials related to the complaint.
-I you submit for your records. identify the names and addresses i of any witnesses.
-Keep a c opy of everything
+Details and specifics of comp constitute judicial misconduct or disability. which will assist the commission in its evalu or other materials related to the complaint.
+It you submit for your records. include any details, names, date: ation and investigation of this co s, places, addresses, and tel implaint.
+Also include any di ephone numbers ocuments, letters

-•